 - Logic is OLD.
 Mathematics is OLD.
-But, SO IS computation. - Just like in the times of Euclides or of AlHambra/Andalucia or of Frege/Russell, deduction/Logic was taken as a foundation for Mathematics, computation was also taken throughout as an essential tool in mathematics. - Our ancestors used sandy beaches to compute the circomference of a circle, and to work out approximations/values of numbers like π . - The word algorithm dates back centuries?
+But, SO IS computation. - Just like in the times of ancient China, of Aristotle in Greece, of Euclides in Alexandria Egypt, or of AlHambra/Andalucia or of Modern Europe (Frege/Russell), deduction/Logic was taken as a foundation for thought. - Computation was also taken throughout as an essential tool in mathematics, in astronomy, in architecture, in farming, etc.

+- The word algorithm dates back centuries?
 Algorithms existed in anciant Egypt at the time of Hypatia.
-The word is named after Al-Khawarizmi. - But even more impressively, the following important 20th century (un)computability result was known to Aristotle. - Assume a problem $\Pi,$ If you give me an algorithm to solve $\Pi,$ I can check whether this algorithm really solves Π . - But, if you ask me to find an algorithm to solve Π , I may go on forever trying but without success.
+The word is named after Al-Khawarizmi. - But even more impressively, the following important 20th century (un)computability result was known to Aristotle.

-- But, this result was already known to Aristotle: - Assume a proposition Φ .
-If you give me a proof of Φ , I can check whether this proof really proves Φ . - But, if you ask me to find a proof of Φ , I may go on forever trying but without success. - In fact, programs are proofs: - program = algorithm = computable function = λ -term. - By the PAT principle: Proofs are λ -terms. - Although computation is old, the science, art and foundation of computation was developed in the 20th century. - Just like types are old, but type theories were only developed since 1903. - Even more, computation comes alive with a general powerful physical body. - This talk will not address any aspect of the physical computer.
+- Assume a problem Π , - If you give me an algorithm to solve Π , I can check whether this algorithm really solves Π . - But, if you ask me to find an algorithm to solve Π , I may go on forever trying but without success. - But, this result was already known to Aristotle: - Assume a proposition Φ . - If you give me a proof of Φ , I can check whether this proof really proves Φ . - But, if you ask me to find a proof of Φ , I may go on forever trying but without success. - In fact, programs are proofs: - program = algorithm = computable function = λ -term. - By the PAT principle: Proofs are λ -terms.

+- Although computation is old, the science, art and foundation of computation was developed in the 20th century. - Just like types are old, but type theories were only developed since 1903. - Even more, computation comes alive with a general powerful physical body. - This talk will not address any aspect of the physical computer.